-- using the guide bar tip for cutting.

-- contacting a metal object when cutting.

-- accidental contact when cutting more than one branch at a time.
+- using the guide bar tip for cutting. - contacting a nail or other metal object when cutting. - accidental contact when cutting more than one branch at a time.

-Figure 3 Using Guide Bar Tip for Cutting
+Figure 3 - Using Guide Bar Tip for Cutting

-Figure 4 Contact with Metal Objects
+Figure 4 - Contact with Metal Objects

-Figure 5 Cutting More Than One Branch at a Time
+Figure 5 - Cutting More Than One Branch at a Time